Holographic superconductors at zero density: Superconducting phase

 where $T_c/(-\kappa)\approx 0.616$.
 We use the entropy as a power law in temperature in the near-extremal limit to distinguish different solutions of hairy black holes.
 Recall that the Schwarzschild-AdS$_4$ black hole has $S\propto T^2$.
 If the entropy as a function of temperature has the behavior \eqref{eq:ST}, then the IR geometry is a hyperscaling-violating geometry.
 If we obtain $S\propto T^2$, then the IR geometry is AdS$_4$.
 In figure~\ref{fig:OSFT}, the lower left panel shows the entropy density as a function temperature at low temperatures for the two solutions.

-The free energy is calculated by the renormalized on-shell action as $F/T=S_E+S_\text{ct}$, where $S_E$ is the Euclidean action and $S_\text{ct}$ is boundary counter terms.
+The free energy is calculated by the renormalized on-shell action as $F/T=S_E+S_\text{ct}$, where $S_E$ is the Euclidean action and $S_\text{ct}$ is boundary counterterms.
 The free energy density is the free energy per volume: $\mathsf{f}=F/V_2$.
 The Euclidean on-shell action is a total derivative, and is evaluated as

-The boundary terms are \cite{Faulkner:2010gj}\footnote{The boundary terms for the alternative quantization was given in \cite{Hartnoll:2008kx}.
-To compare the expressions in \cite{Faulkner:2010gj} and this work, we need to reverse the sign of $n^\mu$ (and $K$) and rescale the scalar field by $\psi\to\phi/\sqrt{2}$.}
+The boundary terms are \cite{Faulkner:2010gj}\footnote{The boundary terms for the alternative quantization were given in \cite{Hartnoll:2008kx}.
+For the metric~\eqref{eq:ansatz}, the unit normal vector is $n=-z\sqrt{g}\,\partial_z$ pointing out of the AdS boundary, and the extrinsic curvature is $K_{\mu\nu}=\nabla_{(\mu}n_{v)}$.
+To compare the expressions in \cite{Faulkner:2010gj} and this work, we need to rescale the scalar field by $\psi\to\phi/\sqrt{2}$.}

-which includes the Gibbons-Hawking term and finite terms due to a general boundary condition $\phi_b=W'(\phi_a)$ starting from the alternative quantization.
+which includes the Gibbons-Hawking term, counterterms for the alternative quantization, and finite terms due to a general boundary condition $\phi_b=W'(\phi_a)$.
 The finite terms are chosen such that the following thermodynamic law is satisfied:

 For the double-trace deformation, we have $W(\phi_a)=(1/2)\kappa\phi_a^2$.
 The free energy density is give by

 In figure~\ref{fig:OSFT}, the lower right panel shows the difference of the free energy density between the black holes with and without scalar hair at the same temperature for the two solutions: $\Delta\mathsf{f}=\mathsf{f}_0-\mathsf{f}$, where $\mathsf{f}_0$ is the free energy density for the Schwarzschild-AdS$_4$ black hole, and $\mathsf{f}$ is the free energy density for a hair black hole.
 The $\phi>0$ solution has lower free energy, and gives the expected hyperscaling-violating geometry in the IR in the extremal limit.
 For the ground state, we have $m_0=0$, and the free energy density is consistent with the off-shell potential~\eqref{eq:calV} $\mathcal{V}=(1/6)\phi_a\phi_b$.